 Car insurance companies have conditions under which they can cancel a policy.
 These conditions aren’t arbitrary.
 These must be approved by the Financial Services Commission of Ontario.
 Once approved, the insurance company has to follow them.
 Typical reasons for company based cancellations are:

 The insurance company must give 45 to 60 days’ notice of cancellation with the reason for the action.
 If the driver can clear the condition, such as paying late premiums, the action itself is canceled.

 Consequences of Cancelling Car Insurance

 If a driver cancels for one of several vehicles, there’s little chance it will affect overall rates, except for the cost of the dropped car.
-When a driver cancels insurance for the only car they own, and are not a named driver on another policy, their status becomes ambiguous.
+When a driver cancels insurance for the only car they own and is not a named driver on another policy, their status becomes ambiguous.
 Insurers don’t have an insurance history to refer to, and that makes the driver more of a risk.
 When it’s time to find a new policy, this interruption will probably mean more expensive insurance.

 If no conventional car insurance company will offer that driver a policy, the insurance industry as a whole must provide coverage.
 Anyone legally entitled to drive must be offered insurance.
-High risk drivers may need to resort to the Facility Association.
+High-risk drivers may need to resort to the Facility Association.
 This is an industry organization to which all insurers belong.
-Its mandate facilitates between high risk drivers and insurers to obtain coverage.
+Its mandate facilitates between high-risk drivers and insurers to obtain coverage.
 By nature, policies arranged through the Facility Association are expensive, four or five times the rate of conventional policies.